 Additional information on Wesfarmers' approach to corporate governance is available on pages 82 to 86 of this annual report.
 The full 2020 Corporate Governance Statement is available on the Wesfarmers website at www.wesfarmers.com.au/cg or aspiration has been set.
 Responsibility for complying with the Climate Change Policy and meeting targets lies with divisional management and is overseen by the Wesfarmers Board and Leadership Team.
 The divisional emissions' targets reflect attributes of the relevant division, including the businesses emissions profile, expected future growth, recent emissions reductions and opportunities to reduce emissions.
-Absolute targets are intended to reduce emissions.
-Intensity targets are intended to reduce emissions per unit of production while not limiting business growth.
+Absolute targets are intended to reduce emissions per unit of production while not limiting business growth.